dward2/BME547/Assignments/gui_assignment.md

 ## Evaluation

+See Canvas for instructions on setting up your repository for this assignment.
-You will receive an invitation to a repository in the BME547-Spring2025 organization.
-Please use this repository to implement your code.
-If you choose one of the suggested projects, make sure to download the provided files and add them to your repository.
+If you choose one of the suggested projects, make sure to download the provided files and add/commit them to your repository.

 This assignment will be evaluated on the following criteria: